 Bioproducts are developed to be renewable and environmentally sustainable.
-Bioproducts Marketing and Management is an interdisciplinary major combining coursework in science, technology and business — all related to the manufacturing and use of materials, products, and energy derived from renewable resources.
-This major provides students with a business perspective to address society's changing demand for these resources.
+The Bioproducts Marketing and Management major addresses society's changing demand for these resources.

 CFANS students choose from two options: